 NC WRRI collaborates with its state USGS partners including the South Atlantic Water Science Center and the Southeast Climate Science Center, both based in Raleigh.
 Representatives from these USGS entities serve on WRRI’s advisory committee and help to direct WRRI research priorities and funds.
 The Water Science Center contributes to the WRRI Newsletter, and has co-supported an internship with WRRI.

-The NC WRRI also leads the national NIWR-USGS Partnership Committee which promotes collaboration among the NIWR as an organization, the individual state institutes, and the federal and state USGS partners.
+The NC WRRI has also led the national NIWR-USGS Partnership Committee which promotes collaboration among the NIWR as an organization, the individual state institutes, and the federal and state USGS partners.
 The committee works to demonstrate the complementarity of the programs, to highlight the institute-driven research that addresses USGS needs and priorities, and identify new opportunities for the institutes and USGS to work together to support each other’s work.

 WRRI is a multi-campus program of the University of North Carolina System.
 While we are administered by and housed at NC State University, we serve the entire system of UNC’s 17 campuses.
 We support the mission and goals of our host, NC State, and those of the UNC System as a whole including to discover, create, transmit, and apply knowledge to address the needs of individuals and society, and to support commitment to public service.

 WRRI and the North Carolina Water Resources Association have a long-standing relationship that is supported by a memorandum of understanding.
 Due to common missions to convene, educate, and promote discussion among water resource practitioners from around the state, WRRI assists NCWRA with providing quarterly forums and an annual symposium on emerging water resource topics.
 WRRI staff members serve on the NCWRA Board of Directors and various NCWRA committees, provide in-house logistical and programmatic support for all events, and assist with financial management of the group.